-AASB 2011-2 Amendments to Australian Accounting Standards arising from the Trans-Tasman Convergence Project - Reduced Disclosure Requirements.
-[AASB 101 & AASB 1054].
-The objective of this amendment is to include some additional disclosure from the Trans-Tasman Convergence Project and to reduce disclosure requirements for entities preparing general purpose financial statements under Australian Accounting Standards - Reduced Disclosure Requirements (RDRs).
+AASB 2011-2 Amendments to Australian Accounting Standards arising from the Trans-Tasman Convergence Project - Reduced Disclosure Requirements [AASB 101 & AASB 1054].
+The objective of this amendment is to include some additional disclosure from the Trans-Tasman Convergence Project and to reduce disclosure requirements for entities preparing general purpose financial statements under Australian Accounting Standards - reduced disclosure requirements.
 Applicable for annual reporting periods beginning on 1 July 2013.
-The Victorian government is currently considering the impacts of RDRs and has not decided if they will be implemented in the Victorian public sector.
+The Victorian Government is currently considering the impacts of RDRs and has not decided if RDRs will be implemented in the Victorian public sector.